 Get in Sauraha

 The best time to explore Chitwan during Autumn or the beginning of Winter.
-During summer time the climate is too hot at Chitwan.
+During the summer time the climate is too hot at Chitwan.
 The cheapest way to travel Chitwan by bus from Kathmandu or Pokhara.
-But the road condition is not ok due to some construction works since 2 years.
-You can even travel by air from Kathmandu to Bharatpur with Buddha Air or Yeti Airlines to reach Chitwan.
+But the road condition is not ok due to some construction works for two years.
+You can even fly by air from Kathmandu to Bharatpur with Buddha Air or Yeti Airlines to reach Chitwan.
 It takes just 30 mins by air and by bus 5 to 7 hours.

 I took a road trip from Pokhara to reach Sauraha.
-It took almost 4 hours and at the evening I had reached Chitwan Village Resort.
+It took almost 4 hours, and in the evening I had reached Chitwan Village Resort.
 This resort is just behind the beautiful Rapti river.
 My one night at Chitwan Village Resort was perfect and loved the homely stay here.

 Chitwan Village Resort